tobiashochguertel/task/website/src/docs/reference/properties/dotenv.md

 ## Description

-Specify .env files to load before task execution.
-Variables are loaded in order.
+Load environment variables from .env files before executing tasks.
+Supports multiple files and templating in file paths.
+Later files in the list override earlier ones.

+Dotenv files can be specified at both global (root) and task level.
+Task-level dotenv files are loaded after global ones.